fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 and run predict.py weekly on fresh incoming data.

-Check out this minimal flow example and note especially `import common`.
+Check out this minimal flow example and
-That will come up in
-<a href="#put-common-code-into-a-separate-script">Put common code into a separate script</a>.

 {% gist c6f9c88cf94cedf2e96d6900ac0f1226 train.py %}

-## Git-ignore .metaflow

-Add `.metaflow` to your .gitignore because those directories contain the local data artifacts.
+Note `import common`.

 ## Put common code into a separate script

 In the minimal code structure and flow example I've got a script called common.py.
 That contains reusable functions, classes, and variables that both train.py and predict.py can use.
-Besides permitting reuse,
-pulling your code into a separate script makes it more easily testable and shortens your Metaflow steps and overall flow spec.
+Pulling your code into a separate script makes it more easily reusable and testable and shortens your Metaflow steps and overall flow spec.

+## Git-ignore .metaflow

+Don't forget to add `.metaflow` to your .gitignore because those directories contain the local data artifacts.

 ## Debug in Jupyter a notebook